-Sidley hosts the Out in America event at our London office.
+Sidley hosts the Out of America event at our London office.

 Sidley lawyers provide pro bono services in a range of matters of significance to the LGBTQ community.
 These include marriage equality, political asylum and immigrants’ right cases for openly gay, HIV+ or transgender clients, as well as adoption/parental rights cases.
 The firm filed an amicus brief in Obergefell v.
 Hodges.
 Our lawyers also successfully challenged a Nevada law prohibiting HIV+ individuals from adopting children.
 The firm has provided pro bono assistance to Immigration Equality, the National Immigrant Justice Center’s LGBT Immigrant Rights Initiative and Whitman-Walker Health, among other organizations.

 We’re proud of the fact that Sidley was the first law firm in the United States to become a national sponsor of Lambda Legal — and our support continues today.
 The firm also sponsors a number of other LGBTQ bar associations and organizations, including the Human Rights Campaign, Equality Illinois, Outfest Los Angeles LGBTQ Film Festival, London’s Interlaw and the Hong Kong Gay and Lesbian Attorneys Network.

 Leading LGBTQ advocacy groups have recognized Sidley’s efforts to create an inclusive firm.
 In 2019, Sidley received a “perfect” score of 100 percent on the Human Rights Campaign’s Corporate Equality Index for the 12th year in a row.
 In 2017, Equality Illinois named Sidley as a “top law firm for LGBT inclusiveness and equality” for the eighth time.
 Sidley lawyers have been included on the National LGBT Bar Association’s list of “Best LGBT Lawyers Under 40” from 2012–2017.